 Remember Your Busy Schedule

-Reminding yourself of how busy your life is, may work as a double-edged sword.
+A licensed therapist at BetterHelp once said that reminding yourself of how busy your life is, may work as a double-edged sword.
 It can be used as an excuse not to work out as well as a reason to work out.
 It is mostly a matter of perspective.
 A woman from Queens, NY psyche herself to check work out sessions in her to-do lists as soon as possible because she wouldn’t have any other free time to do the activity.
 This then leads to successive visits until it became a routine.

 “It really just comes back to finding what works for you and using that time to take a break from studying, research and all the other things that demand your attention,” sport psychologist Kate F. Hays, PhD, says.